 The -list-annotations operation prints the textual content of any annotations on the selected pages to standard output.
-Each annotation is preceded by the page number and followed by a newline.
+Each annotation is preceded by a separation marker consisting of a carriage return, a line of 80 dashes, and another carriage return.